Pankaj6198/Data-Analysis/README.md

 # Data-Analysis
 This repository consists sets of  data analysis projects on real world use cases

-## List of required modules and datasets for Uber data analysis file:
+## List of required modules and datasets for Uber data analysis :

 * plotly
 * folium